-Comparison of the display of a gas detector / sensor with a known test gas concentration without adjusting.
+Comparison of the values displayed on a gas detector / sensor with a known test gas concentration without adjusting.
 Depending on the degree of deviation detected

 - the device can continue to operate within the permissible deviation from the set value

 - the device must be adjusted